aquariumbio/aquarium/doc/JSONdocumentation.md

 }

 ```
+The ‘id’ key-value pair in the JSON above refers to an individual operation.
+A workflow is comprised of several operation strung together in a logical manner.
+The ‘id’ field is a pointer to the operations table which contains more information about the operation in question.
+For e.g. the PCR operation above has the id 1.

 ![Fragment Construction Workflow](images/JSON/operation_pcr.png)

 The specification for this operation is also made via the same workflow editor in the following manner